MarkEdmondson1234/googleCloudRunner/README.md

 A [googleCloudRunner YouTube playlist](https://www.youtube.com/playlist?list=PLAMHKI_J4xv1urCanNbTCm44CxXnoejdr) of the demos is here.

 If you blog anything interesting about the package let me know and I will list it here.

+* Ander has a guide on using googleCloudRunner to [schedule an R script on GCP](https://anderfernandez.com/automatizar-script-r-google-cloud/) [Spanish]